tgymnich/homebridge-panasonictv/README.md

-# homebridge-vsx
+# homebridge-panasonictv

-homebrdige-vsx is a plugin made homebrige, wich allows switching on and off your Pioneer AV Reciever.
-All AV Recievers, wich work with the iControl AV5 App are supported.

 # Installation

+Does not work yet!

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-vsx
+2. Install this plugin using: npm install -g homebridge-panasonictv
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration